Harry Pierpont: Upland State Bank, Upland, Indiana, December 23, 1924

 The bandits attempted to lock the cashier and a female employee in the bank vault.
 Finding that the safe would not work, they began scooping up all of the money in sight, as well as all the money in the safe, consisting of paper and silver.
 One of the bandits cautioned bank officials against making false moves under pain of having the "hell shot out of them".

 After getting all the money in sight, they quickly left the bank and hopped into a waiting automobile, in which the sixth bandit sat, and departed north out of Upland, where it was reported they turned west.

 A good description of the men was secured by Deputy Sheriffs John Schell and Woody Smith, who had conversed with the six men at a filling station at Highland Avenue and Washington Street in Marion at about 2:30 in the afternoon that day.
 The men had been asking about the road to Hartford City and that they wanted to find State Road 35.

 The men were first noticed in Marion driving a Moon car bearing the license plate number 443-554, which was seen driving the wrong way around the public square.
 The license number matched one that had been in town about a week before, when it ran a stop sign at Fourth and Nebraska Streets, and failed to stop when called on by the police.

-Reports indicated that Sheriff Renbarger notified many surrounding cities and Indianapolis, as it was believed that the gang had a headquarters in that city and was the same crowd who attempted to hold up a bank at Noblesville, Indiana the week before.
+Reports indicated that Sheriff Renbarger notified many surrounding cities and Indianapolis, as it was believed that the gang had a headquarters in that city and was the same group who had attempted to hold up a bank at Noblesville, Indiana, the week before.

-The automobile used by the bandits of the Upland State Bank and the Lebanon hardware store was found abandoned in the mud at Kempton, Indiana on December 27, 1924.
+The automobile used by the bandits of the Upland State Bank and the Lebanon hardware store was found abandoned in the mud at Kempton, Indiana, on December 27, 1924.
 Authorities learned that the car had become mired in the mud around 7:30 on the evening of December 23.
 The men walked to a local home and called a garage at Kempton.
-The garage worker started to take the men to Frankfort, Indiana at their request.
+The garage worker started to take the men to Frankfort, Indiana, at their request.
 Carrying shotguns, rifles, revolvers, and satchels, the men changed their minds and asked to be dropped off at the edge of town at Lebanon.
-The men told the garage mechanic they had been out hunting and were from Louisville, Kentucky and wished to get home for Christmas.
+The men told the garage mechanic they had been out hunting and were from Louisville, Kentucky, and wanted to get home for Christmas.

 No one ever came back for the car, and authorities were notified.